DenizenScript/Denizen-Beginners-Guide/source/guides/expanding/ddiscordbot.md

 There are enough tutorials out there for creating a bot account, such as [this one](https://discordpy.readthedocs.io/en/stable/discord.html).

-Make sure to enable the `Server Members Intent` on the bot page.
+Make sure to enable the `Server Members Intent` and `Message Content Intent` on the bot page.

 When generating a link to have bot join a server, use the 'OAuth2' page of the developers tab and checkmark the `bot` box.
 You probably also want to checkmark `applications.commands` if you want to use slash commands.